daniel-furman/ensemble-climate-projections/README.md

 The desert night lizard (*Xantusia vigilis*) is a habitat specialist abundantly spread across arid regions of the North American southwest, often reliant on Joshua tree branches (*Yucca brevifolia*) for shelter.
 Future climate change impacts on *Y. brevifolia* are thus of particular concern for the *X.vigilis'* ecological conservation.

 Here, we explored the impacts of climate change on their geographical distributions by classifying the species' climatic niches.
-We trained the Species Distribtion Models (SDMs) with a set of ten uncorrelated WorldClim Bioclimatic variables (1970-2000 averages) and presence locations of each species (>1000 unique locations).
+We trained the Species Distribution Models (SDMs) with a set of ten uncorrelated WorldClim Bioclimatic variables (1970-2000 averages) and presence locations of each species (>1000 unique locations).

 A random forest classifier performed best from a set of over fifteen candidates (including Maxent), emerging as the most predictive model of the current geographic distribution (e.g., OOB misclassification error ~ 3%).
 We then projected the SDM to future climate conditions, simulated with eight climate models from CMIP6 over four Shared Socioeconomic Pathways, for the years 2040-2100.
 Under these scenarios, the range of *X. vigilis* was predicted to decline to between 11% to 55% of its current distribution, assuming little or no dispersal, overlapped with projections of *Y. brevifolias'* distribution.
 In addition, a single climate model, CanESM5, consistently predicted the direst scenario of future habitat suitability.